ananya2285/Diabetic-Retinopathy_Deep-Learning/README.md

 The main goal of this study is to design, implement, and evaluate a robust deep learning model for efficient and accurate diabetic retinopathy detection.

+## Problem Statement

+Creating scalable, accurate, and efficient deep learning models to identify and diagnose diabetic retinopathy early and lower the risk of blindness and vision loss in people with diabetes